50 Hour Yoga Training Course in

 Food: Sattvic & Healthy

 Our food not only changes our physical condition, but also the way we feel, or the inner state of our mind.
 Yoga does not micro-disperse the food into proteins, carbohydrates, or fats, but is based on their effect on the body and mind.
+Sattvic food is that type of food that leaves you with energy and excitement.

-The activity-giving or restless food is referred to as rajasic.
+The activity-giving or restless food is referred to as Rajasic.

 Such food, which makes us sluggish, is known as Tamasic food.

 Aatm Yogashala is a glittering blend of the two cultures and the West, i.e. modern amenities to make the students feel they are at home in their home away and a good enough setup in which they can study yoga.
 Aatma also has 2 well-maintained, neat and spacious Yoga Theatres within the Harbour of Nature for their students.
-As we are determined to give our students the best atmosphere of a learning aura, our yoga halls are placed in the environs of the lap of nature on the banks of the sacred river, Ganga, which is a serene and perfect environment conducive to meditation and the spiritual aspect of yoga, including the ambience that favours a healthy mind and body.
+As we are determined to give our students the best atmosphere of a learning aura.our yoga halls are placed in the environs of the lap of nature on the banks of the sacred river, Ganga.

 Frequently Asked Questions: FAQs